aspose-slides/Aspose.Slides-Documentation/php/java/developer-guide/migration-from-microsoft-office-automation-to-aspose/adding-text-dynamically-using-vsto-and-aspose-slides-for-java/_index.md

 {{% alert color="primary" %}}

 A common task that developers are developers to accomplish is adding text to slides dynamically.
-This article shows code examples for adding text dynamically using [VSTO](/slides/java/adding-text-dynamically-using-vsto-and-aspose-slides-for-java/) and [Aspose.Slides for Java](/slides/java/adding-text-dynamically-using-vsto-and-aspose-slides-for-java/).
+This article shows code examples for adding text dynamically using [VSTO](/slides/php-java/adding-text-dynamically-using-vsto-and-aspose-slides-for-java/) and [Aspose.Slides for PHP via Java](/slides/php-java/adding-text-dynamically-using-vsto-and-aspose-slides-for-java/).

 {{% /alert %}}
 ## **Adding Text Dynamically**